-Note: enhancements for HD collision cases 1, 2, 5, 6, 7 are not targeted.
-Enhancements for HD collision cases 3 and 4 that may improve cases 1, 2, 5, 6, 7 are not precluded.
+Note: enhancements for other HD collision cases are not targeted.
+Enhancements for HD collision cases 3 and 4 that may improve other HD collision cases are not precluded.

+Note: potential work in RAN2 starts after RAN1 has decided on the solution.